Central Victoria field trip — 3 spaces left

 - Danny Pettingill, Loddon Plains Landcare Network – GOANNA project and new regional agriculture strategy.

-- Speakers on the ANU Sustainable Farms project and a local regenerative and no-till agriculture practitioner.
+- Local regenerative and no-till agriculture practitioner.

 Kooyoora State Park: Trent Nelson, Chair of Dja Dja Wurrung Clans Aboriginal Corporation and Dja Dja Wurrung Team Leader at Parks Victoria, Dean Lonza, Parks Victoria Team Leader and Doug Humann, Deputy Chair, Dhelkunya Dja Land Management Board – joint park management and short walk to visit cultural sites.